MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/form_builder/README.md

 ### Maintenance status

-The 7.x-1.x branch is actively developed.
-The 6.x-1.x branch is only minimally maintained and will receive security fixes only.
+Only the 7.x-2.x branch is actively developed.
+Other branches are only minimally maintained and will receive security fixes only.

 ### Contributing

 Apart from contributing code there is numerous other ways to contribute:

 * Triage bugs: Try to confirm reported bugs.
-Provide steps-by-step instructions to reproduce them preferably starting from a clean Drupal installation.
+Provide step-by-step instructions to reproduce them preferably starting from a clean Drupal installation.
 * [Review and test patches](https://www.drupal.org/patch/review): Does the patch really fix the issue?
 Does it have any unwanted side-effects?
 * Re-roll patches against the latest dev-version if needed.
 * Write tests.